giovannipiccioli/glikonal/README.md

 1. PAPER

 2. Sethian, J. A. (1996).
 A fast marching level set method for monotonically advancing fronts. *Proceedings of the National Academy of Sciences, 93*(4), 1591–1595. https://doi.org/10.1073/pnas.93.4.1591
 3. Sethian, J. A., & Vladimirsky, A. (2003).
-Ordered upwind methods for static Hamilton--Jacobi equations: Theory and algorithms.
+Ordered upwind methods for static Hamilton-Jacobi equations: Theory and algorithms.
 SIAM Journal on Numerical Analysis, 41(1), 325-363.